Skip to main

 Directions for successfully transferring your existing chemical inventory into ChemTracker (facilitated by the Department of Research Safety):

 1. For chemical inventory to be uploaded into the new ChemTracker system, a spreadsheet must be specifically formatted.
 A special ChemTracker formatted spreadsheet has been provided by SciShield to use for this purpose.
-It can be accessed with UK Linkblue credentials here: SciShield - ChemTracker Module Import Sheet - Copy.xlsx .
-Before proceeding, please ensure the directions outlined on the first tab on the bottom of the sheet are read and understood.
+Please download with UK Linkblue credentials and save your own personal copy for use here: SciShield - ChemTracker Module Import Sheet BLANK (1) (1).xlsx

 1. Log into CHEMATIX (https://etrax.chematix.com/Chematix/).